Chesterfield, Derbyshire: Railways

 The railways crossed each other at Horns Bridge, the Midland Main Line passing over the GCR loop into Chesterfield and the LD&ECR passing both on a 700 ft viaduct.
 Horns Bridge has been redeveloped since the last two railways closed.
-Horns Bridge Roundabout on the A61 Derby Road and A617 Lordsmill Street now occupies the site.
+Horns Bridge roundabout on the A61 Derby Road and A617 Lordsmill Street now occupies the site.
 The viaduct was demolished in the 1970s.

-Chesterfield also had a tramway system, built in 1882 and closed in 1927.
+Chesterfield tramway system was built in 1882 and closed in 1927.